cloudfoundry/diego-notes/README.md

 - A DesiredLRP is created/modified by an incoming request to the BBS
 - The BBS compares the DesiredLRP to the Actual state and computes a ∆
 - Starts are requested and sent to the Auctioneer
+	- The Auctioneer commits a given cell to start an ActualLRP
 	- The Rep starts the ActualLRP and updates its state in the BBS
-- Stops are sent directly to the Reps
+- When stops are sent, they are sent directly to the Reps
 	- The Rep stops the ActualLRP and updates its state in the BBS

 ### Computing ∆s